 By Roy Burner - Minister of the Gospel

 Stand in the gap relates to the quest for a godly man who would make up the hedge that had been broken down by the transgressions of the people.
-They had exceeded all bounds of law and justice; that could have restrained them from sinning.
+They had exceeded all bounds of law and justice; forsaking the Word of God.

-Such could have been prevented through a man of God, setting a godly example, and proclaiming God's Unadulterated Word, but Scripture records that God found no such individual (Ezekiel 22:30).
+Such could have been prevented by a man of God, setting a godly example, and proclaiming God's Unadulterated Word, but Scripture records that God found no such individual (Ezekiel 22:30).
+(Comment)

-In reference to setting a godly example; for others to emulate, scripture asks: You which teaches another, teach not yourself?
+In reference to setting a godly example; for others to emulate, scripture asks: You which teach another, teach not yourself?
 You that preach a man should not commit adultery, do you commit adultery?
-You that make your boast of the law, through breaking the law, dishonor not God (Romans 2:21-23).
+You that make your boast of the law, through breaking the law, dishonor not God (Romans 2:21-23)?

-How many today could afford having their lives put under strict scrutiny?
-We are seeing many having their past exposed and paying the consequences for sinful living.
-Would God have a difficult time today in finding a man to stand in the gap for the land?
+How many today could afford having their lives put under strict scrutiny as we see in many cases today?
+Would God have a difficult time in finding a man of such a caliber to stand in the gap for the land?